The Motivation Myth: When Motivation Isn’t Motivation

 Where did this pattern come from?

-Do I actually need to know?
+Do I actually need it now?

-• I wrote.
+I wrote.

-• I listened.
+I listened.

-• I moved.
+I moved.

-• I breathed.
+I breathed.

-Yes anxiety once played a functional role.
+Yes, anxiety once played a functional role.

-• In 2020 it lit the spark for The Front Porch Project.
+In 2020, it lit the spark for The Front Porch Project.

-• My life isn’t in danger.
+My life isn’t in danger.

-• My purpose isn’t an emergency.
+My purpose isn’t an emergency.

-• My next pivot doesn’t require panic to be powerful.
+My next pivot doesn’t require panic to be powerful.

 Enter the Monkey Mind (With Poo)

-• “Are you SURE you’re ready?”
+“Are you sure you’re ready?”

-• “Why would anyone care about CAI?”
+“Why would anyone care?”

-• “You’re wasting your time.”
+“You’re wasting your time.”

-• “What if this doesn’t work?”
+“What if this doesn’t work?”

-I wasn’t fighting them anymore.
+• I wasn’t fighting my thoughts.

-I wasn’t obeying them.
+• I wasn’t obeying them.

 The Regenerative Realization